TrueBlocks/trueblocks-docs/content/blog/medium-posts/022-Defeating-the-Ethereum-DDos-Attacks.md

 #### What We’re Working On

-QuickBlocks is a software package that allows us to deliver much faster and more usable Ethereum blockchain data to our users.
+TrueBlocks is a software package that allows us to deliver much faster and more usable Ethereum blockchain data to our users.
 While this same task _can_ be accomplished by using (admittedly useful) 3rd party websites such as Etherscan, we are a fully-programmable and fully-decentralized solution.
 This means we’re writing software that runs on your machine.

 Running an Ethereum node is difficult enough.
-For this reason, we need to be certain that QuickBlocks imposes a minimal burden on the machine.
+For this reason, we need to be certain that TrueBlocks imposes a minimal burden on the machine.
 A naive implementation would index the data and save a duplicate copy of the blockchain chain into a local database.
-QuickBlocks doesn’t do this.
+TrueBlocks doesn’t do this.
 Instead, we accomplish speedy data (tens of times faster than querying the local node, hundreds of times faster than querying a remote node such as Infura, and nearly as fast as a 3rd party website API such as Etherscan) but do this by placing less than 3GB of additional data on the hard drive.
 We’re making progress every day and hope to start pushing out product soon.

 #### Support Our Work

 We’re interested in your thoughts.
 Please clap for us and post your comments below.
-Please consider supporting our work by sending a small tip to 0xB97073B754660BB356DfE12f78aE366D77DBc80f.
+Please consider supporting our work by sending a small tip to 0xf503017d7baf7fbc0fff7492b751025c6a78179b.

-**Thomas Jay Rush** owns the software company QuickBlocks whose primary project is also called QuickBlocks, a collection of software libraries and applications enabling real-time, per-block smart contract monitoring and analytics to the Ethereum blockchain.
-Contact him through [the website](http://www.quickblocks.io).
+**Thomas Jay Rush** owns the software company TrueBlocks whose primary project is also called TrueBlocks, a collection of software libraries and applications enabling real-time, per-block smart contract monitoring and analytics to the Ethereum blockchain.
+Contact him through [the website](http://trueblocks.io).